microsoft/ignite25-LAB533-build-scalable-ai-and-data-solutions-in-sql-database-in-microsoft-fabric/docs/03 - RAG Implementation with Azure OpenAI/03 - RAG Implementation with Azure OpenAI.md

 # Build an AI Application using RAG with SQL Database in Fabric​

-This module walks through building a Retrieval-Augmented Generation (RAG) application using SQL Database in fabric, and Azure OpenAI.
-You'll learn how to generate and store vector embeddings for relational data, perform semantic similarity searches using SQL's VECTOR_DISTANCE function.
+This module walks through the steps to generate and store vector embeddings for relational data, perform semantic similarity searches using SQL's VECTOR_DISTANCE function.

 ## Setup of database credential